yt-project/yt/doc/source/visualizing/plots.rst

 Annotating plot with text
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Plots can be annotated at a desired (x,y) co-ordinate using :meth:`~yt.visualization.profile_plotter.ProfilePlot.annotate_text` function.
+Plots can be annotated at a desired (x,y) coordinate using :meth:`~yt.visualization.profile_plotter.ProfilePlot.annotate_text` function.
 This function accepts the x-position, y-position, a text string to
 be annotated in the plot area, and an optional list of fields for annotating plots with the specified field.
 Furthermore, any keyword argument accepted by the matplotlib ``axes.text`` function could also be passed which will can be useful to change fontsize, text-alignment, text-color or other such properties of annotated text.